Yrrieth/Spritesheet-engine/README.md

 ### TO DO:

-- Understand why the image is "teleportating" in the canvas after a keyboard movement.
 - Put multiples images in the canvas and animate them all.
 - Able to put image in the input and animate it.